 If you want to keep your batteries charged while you store your RV at your house you will need a 15 to 30 amp adapter.
 Keep in mind that you will now be limited to 15 amps while plugged in here, which is not very much when it comes to running appliances but is perfect for charging your batteries before a trip.
-If you have a 30 amp RV and need a 15 to 30 amp adapter, I suggest going with one of the two below from Camping World.
-They're good quality and the club prices at Camping World are great deals.
+If you have a 30 amp RV and need a 15 to 30 amp adapter, here is an option:

 If you only have access to 50 amp service for some reason, like a faulty 30 amp outlet, then you could solve this problem with a 50 to 30 amp power cord.
 This does not give you more power; you will still be limited to 30 amps.
 Having 50 amp service as your only option is an extremely rare occurrence so the average RVer does not need to carry a 50 to 30 amp adapter.